 Pecorino Romano Cheese

-Begin making pasta with vodka sauce and sausage by browning sausage in a large skillet until it is crumbled and no longer pink.
-Dice onions and garlic and add them to the skillet.
-Cook them until fragrant and tender.
+- Brown the sausage in a large skillet, breaking it down with the back of a wooden spoon until crumbled and no longer pink.
+Dice the onions and garlic and add them to the skillet.
+Cook them over medium heat until fragrant and tender.

-Add crushed tomatoes to the sausage and cook the sauce for several minutes.
+- Add crushed tomatoes to the skillet and cook the sauce for several minutes.
 Stir in the vodka and cook for about 7-10 more minutes.
-The sauce will reduce and the alcohol from the vodka will cook off.
-If you skip this importance step, the sauce will be bitter.
-So make sure that you give the sauce some time to simmer.
+The sauce will be reduced, and the alcohol from the vodka will cook off.
+If you skip this important step, the sauce will be bitter, so give the sauce some time to simmer.

-Stir half and half and grated Pecorino Romano cheese in to the sauce.
-Salt and pepper the sauce to taste and finish it with some chopped fresh basil.
+- Stir half and half and grated Pecorino Romano cheese into the sauce.
+Add salt and black pepper to taste, and finish it with some chopped fresh basil.

 This pasta dish is so hearty that you can make this your main course.
 Consider starting your meal with a light “primo” course such as Grilled Eggplant or Sicilian Style Stuffed Artichokes for truly spectacular Italian meal.
 You can also serve a nice crusty bread to pick up an of the sauce that might be left behind.

-I love to get your feedback so if you tried this No Bake Pumpkin Pie with Graham Cracker Curst & Pecan Topping or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I love to get your feedback, so if you try this Vodka Sauce and Sausage with Malfada Pasta or any other recipe on this website, please leave me a comment below.
+I hope you enjoy our recipes, and I look forward to hearing from you!

 Ingredients